colford/nbgw-plant-illumina-pipeline/README.md

  5. FLASH/1.2.11
  6. fastx_toolkit/0.0.13.2
  7. BLAST+/2.2.31
+ 8. VSERACH

 # How to run the Plant Pipeline
 First copy the *.fastq.gz files that were output by the illumina processing in to a directory.
 Run the plant-pipeline.py program and point it at the directory that contains the *.fastq.gz files.
 The program is menu driven and takes you through each step.
 The script will setup the directory with the *.fastq.gz files in the following manner:

 ```
   <working-directory>
-     original-fastq/                           <- the script will copy all the *.fastq.gz files in to here
+     original-fastq/                           <- the script will copy all the *.fastq.gz files into here
      slrum-files/                              <- the script will output slrum files to be run by the user
      original-qc/                              <- QC output on original files
          adaptor_check.txt                     <- Adaptor check output